-- Investments & Loans (26%) Food wholesale business in Vietnam, Automobile business in Panama, LNG business in Australia, etc. - The figures in parentheses indicate the percentage of deliberation time spent for each agenda to the total deliberation time of the Board of Directors meetings held during FY2023.
+\ The percentages indicate the percentage of deliberation time spent for each proposal type to the total deliberation time of the Board of Directors meetings held during FY2024.

-•Analysis/assessment of effectiveness of the Board of Directors
+• Analysis/assessment of effectiveness of the Board of Directors

 Each year, we analyze and assess the effectiveness of the Board of Directors as a whole in order to improve its functions.
-With respect to the method of analysis and the results of the FY2023 assessment, as well as the action plan for the fiscal year 2024 based on these results, please refer to the Supplementary Principles 4-11 3 of "Sojitz's Approach to Corporate Governance Code Principles" of at the end of this report.
+With respect to the method of analysis and the results of the FY2024 assessment, as well as the action plan for the fiscal year 2025 based on these results, please refer to the Supplementary Principles 4-113of "Sojitz's Approach to Corporate Governance Code Principles" of at the end of this report.